Brandon Crawford Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 15th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 15th in MLB.

-- The Dodgers have the 21st-ranked team ERA across all MLB pitching staffs (4.49).
+- The Dodgers have a 4.64 team ERA that ranks 24th across all league pitching staffs.

-- The Dodgers rank 23rd in baseball in home runs surrendered (89 total, 1.3 per game).
+- Dodgers pitchers combine to rank 23rd in baseball in home runs surrendered (91 total, 1.3 per game).

-- Miller (3-0 with a .78 ERA and 23 strikeouts in 23 2/3 innings pitched) gets the start for the Dodgers, his fifth of the season.
+- Gonsolin makes the start for the Dodgers, his 10th of the season.
+He is 4-1 with a 1.93 ERA and 36 strikeouts in 46 2/3 innings pitched.

-- In his most recent time out on Saturday, June 10 against the Philadelphia Phillies, the righty threw six scoreless innings while surrendering three hits.
+- The righty last pitched on Wednesday against the Chicago White Sox, when he threw six scoreless innings while giving up two hits.

-- The 24-year-old has a .78 ERA and 9 strikeouts per nine innings across four games this season, while giving up a batting average of .150 to opposing hitters.
+- The 29-year-old has a 1.93 ERA and 6.9 strikeouts per nine innings in nine games this season, while allowing a batting average of .155 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.